 The Agency is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; natural disasters; illnesses of employees; and injuries to the Agency's employees.
-The Agency purchases insurance from private companies and participates in municipal risk management pooling, the Illinois Counties Risk Management Trust (ICRMT).
+The Agency purchases health insurance through a member community and participates in municipal risk management pooling, the Illinois Counties Risk Management Trust (ICRMT).
 Risks covered include workers' compensation, earthquake, fire, flood, general liability, employee health, and other risks associated with operations.
 The pool is responsible for establishing the rights and responsibilities of the member agencies and retains the risk of loss.
 There were no significant reductions in insurance coverage and settlements did not exceed insurance coverage during the past three fiscal years.